Tattoo Pain: How Much Do They Actually Hurt?

 See those veins on the underside of your wrist?
 Tattooing needles don’t even get anywhere close to those veins; this proves how shallow they actually go.

-Also, you never even need to look at the tattoo gun while the artist is at work.
-Just wait for the artist to stop tattooing and check your tattoo out in the short breaks that your artist will take regularly to change gloves and take a sip of drink.
+Also, you never even need to look at the tattoo gun while the tattoo artist is at work.
+Just wait for the artist to stop tattooing and check your tattoo out in the short breaks that your tattoo artist will take regularly to change gloves and take a sip of drink.

 Fear of Blood